 A leak from the PlayStation event page for Fortnite Season 8 states that the end date will be May 8.
 However, that isn't an official date from Epic.
 They should release an official date closer to the end of the season as Epic begin to drop their own teasers.

 Again, we don’t officially know but by using the usual 10 weeks timeframe of previous seasons and the PlayStation leak, it seems like it would have to be May 9.
+If Season 9 runs for the usual 10 weeks of challenges, without any sort of overtime, it will come to a close on July 25.

-That date, which is the second Thursday in May, would line up with the normal release schedule of Fortnite updates - which usually land on a Thursday morning.
+That start date, which is the second Thursday in May, would line up with the normal release schedule of Fortnite updates - which usually land on a Thursday morning.

 However, if Epic decides to extend the season due to delays in the update or something in their storyline dictates it - the start date for Season 9 will ultimately be decided by them.